The Ashes of Waco: An Investigation

 The Ashes of Waco: An Investigation is a 1995 non-fiction book by journalist Dick J. Reavis about the Waco siege.
 Reavis is a professor of English at North Carolina State University and former reporter for the San Antonio Light and San Antonio Express.
 The book was first published by Simon & Schuster in 1995, and it was later re-published by Syracuse University Press in 1998.
 According to Catherine Wessinger, Reavis argues that "the story of the Davidian tragedy was not reported fully, in part because the FBI controlled information, but also because reporters did not investigate".
-Reavis reportedly left his job from an "alternative" newspaper in Texas to research for the book.
+Reavis went to work for the Dallas Observer while researching the book.

 Reception

 Catherine Wessinger, a religious studies scholar, in Nova Religio argued that although Reavis's research seemed extensive and he seemed to be reliable, it was up to the reader to trust his assertions, especially because he did not provide citations.
 She believes that Reavis provides a "humanized" version of the Branch Davidians, David Koresh, and the federal agents.
 Overall, she thinks the book is a "good introduction" to the Waco siege for the general reader.

 Dean M. Kelley, a legal scholar, believes that The Ashes of Waco is the "single best source" for a "vivid, engaging, reliable narrative of events at Waco".

 Jacob Sullum for Reason calls Reavis's book "thorough and lively" and compliments Reavis on being "meticulous and fairminded" and remaining "agnostic" on the issue of how the 19 April 1993 fire started.

 Nancy T. Ammerman for The Review of Politics points out that many of the sources in his work, like the complete transcripts of FBI negotiations with the Branch Davidians, are not publicly available, and he did not divulge how he obtained them.
 Ammerman complimented Reavis's dedication to studying the Bible and Branch Davidian theology for his book.
 Murray Seeger for Niemann Reports also complimented his work to study Branch Davidian theology.

 Caroline Hartse was disappointed by the book's lack of "in-depth examination of broader issues and themes" despite arguing more specific points very well.
 Hartse also criticized the book's lack of citations; the book occasionally left quotations unattributed.
 Some of the descriptions of important people in the conflict like Sheila J. Martin and Marc Breault were distracting and played no role in the narrative of the Waco siege, according to Hartse.